-A student will be eligible for a Stamp 2 immigration permission for up to 12 months when attending a foundation programme listed on the ILEP or a full-time foundation programme offered by a provider with authorisation to use the IEM.
+A student will be eligible for a Stamp 2 immigration permission for up to 12 months when attending a foundation programme listed in the ILEP or a full-time foundation programme offered by a provider with authorisation to use the TrustEd Ireland mark.
 On completion of the foundation programme, the student must progress to the higher education programme for which they have a conditional offer.
 Students should refer directly to the Irish Immigration website with regard to registration requirements and the registration process.
 A detailed set of questions and answers is also available.

-Section 2: Programme Requirements
+Section 2: Foundation Programme Requirements